Jader41/knect/connect-four-game/README.md

 ## Troubleshooting

-- **Port already in use error**: If you receive a "Address already in use" error when starting the server, use the command `pkill -9 -f "java"` to kill all running Java processes and try again.
+- **Port already in use error**: If you receive a "Address already in use" error when starting the server, use the command `pkill -f java` to kill all running Java processes and try again.
-- **Client crashes**: If the client crashes with a "ConcurrentModificationException", ensure you're running the latest version by rebuilding with `mvn clean package`.
+- **Client crashes**: If the client crashes with a "ConcurrentModificationException", ensure you're running the latest version by rebuilding the common module first with `mvn clean install`.
-- **JavaFX runtime missing**: If you see an error about missing JavaFX runtime components, use `mvn javafx:run` instead of directly running the JAR file.
+- **Cannot find symbol errors**: If you encounter compilation errors about missing classes or symbols, make sure you've built the common module first using `mvn clean install` before building the server or client.

 ## Technology Stack